Scalenut vs Surfer SEO 2026: Which SEO Tool Is Actually Worth Your Money?

 Key Features

 Surfer AI generates articles pre-optimized using the same data that powers the Content Editor.
-The quality is good — definitely better than generic AI output you'd get from just prompting ChatGPT — but you're still editing before you publish.
+The quality is solid — definitely better than generic AI output you'd get from just prompting ChatGPT — but you're still editing before you publish.
 As you absolutely should be.

 Surfer SEO Pricing (2026)